I love Batman.

 How can anyone forget The Joker by Heath Ledger; and Bane played by Tom Hardy.
 And who doesn’t want to see a movie with Liam Neeson or Michael Caine in it?

 All-in-all one of the best movie packages ever!!

-This post is a tribute to one of my favourite superheroes – Bruce Wayne/ Batman.
+This post is a tribute to one of my favorite superheroes – Bruce Wayne/ Batman.
 I want to share what I thought were some of the best career lessons to learn from Batman.

 “It’s not who you are underneath, its what you do that defines you.”

 In Batman Begins, Bruce Wayne tries to open up to Rachel by telling her how he is different from the image he projects that of a spoilt & self-entitled Playboy Billionaire.
 However, Rachel quickly teaches him about the importance of one’s action.
-She tells him that one’s actions defines himself or herself, rather than his/her intentions.
-(Of-course, we all know that Bruce Wayne is not really a lazy Billionaire – he is f***ing Batman.
+She tells him that one’s actions define himself or herself, rather than his/her intentions.
+(Of course, we all know that Bruce Wayne is not a lazy Billionaire – he is f***ing Batman.
 And he kicks tons of bad guy ass to save Gotham City.

 You have the best of intentions, the best of hopes, the best of wishes, and the best of dreams.
 But none of it matters unless you do something.

 Are you a good person?
-Do you consider yourself to be a hardworker?
+Do you consider yourself to be a hard worker?
 It doesn’t matter.
-What really matters is what you do.
+What matters is what you do.